 Dr. Campbell married Laura Belle Reek in Romney Twp (Chatham-Kent) on the 12th of September, 1905.
 Mrs. Campbell was born in Raleigh Twp, near Buckhorn on the 1st of August, 1884 the third of 4 children born to Samuel Reek and the former Mary Jane Smithson.
-Her parents were farmers and her siblings were; Lucy, William and Florence.
+Her parents were farmers and her siblings were; Lucy Ann Reek, William Robert Reek and Florence Mary Reek.
 By 1901 the Reek family was living and farming in Romney Township.

 Dr. and Mrs. Campbell had a son named Henry McKellar Campbell born to them in Wheatley on the 9th of May, 1907.
 “Mac” died at the Public General Hospital in Chatham, on the 13th of July, 1928 of appendicitis.
 He was 21 years old.
 At the time of his death, he was a clerk at the First National Bank in Detroit.
 He was the only child of Dr. and Mrs. Campbell.